Donald Trump Mocked For Paying $3M For Milwaukee Recount That Ended Up Giving Joe Biden A Bigger Lead

 — Jeremy Diamond (@JDiamond1) November 28, 2020

-While the effort in Wisconsin failed to make a difference in the key swing state, the president’s legal team has suffered significant setbacks in other states as well.
+While the effort in Wisconsin failed to make a difference in the state, the president’s legal team has suffered significant setbacks in other swing states as well.
 In Pennsylvania, the Third Circuit Court of Appeals denied their request for an injunction that would have undone the state’s certification of results.
-As CBS News reported, the panel of three judges, which included one appointed by Trump, wrote a scathing opinion that called them out for failing to produce evidence that would back up the claims of fraud.
+According to CBS News, the panel of three judges, which included one appointed by Trump, wrote a scathing opinion that called them out for failing to produce evidence that would back up the claims of fraud.

-Trump has refused to concede, insisting that he really won the race and that his opponent benefitted from widespread fraud.
+Trump has refused to publicly concede, insisting that he really won the race and that his opponent benefited from widespread fraud.